Dianna's story

 Now, Dianna works in domestic violence response and advocates for education around healthy relationships.
 She draws on her experience to support women experiencing domestic abuse and help break the cycle of abuse.

-From July 2024, coercive control will be a criminal offence in NSW in some circumstances.
+From 1 July 2024, coercive control is a criminal offence in NSW in some circumstances.
 Find out more about the coercive control laws.

 Quick exit